mercurius-js/cache/README.md

 - **policy~ttl**

-use a specific ttl for the policy, instead of the default one.
+use a specific `ttl` for the policy, instead of the main one.
 Example

 ```js